globalise-huygens/nlp-semantic-role-labeling/Code/README.md

 Recursively returns absolute paths to every `.conllu` file located under `directory`.

 ### `count_sents(path) -> int`
-Counts sentences in a single file; sentences are delimited by blank lines.
+Counts sentences (text regions) in a single file; sentences (text regions) are delimited by blank lines.

 ### `count_tokens(path) -> int`
-Counts tokens in a single file, respecting CoNLL‑U sentence boundaries.
+Counts tokens in a single file.

 ### `count_role_and_ne_tokens(file_paths) -> Tuple[List[str], List[str]]`
 Collects all SRL and NER BIO tags that are not `'O'`.